bbiswal333/bulletinboard/Security/Exercise_24_MakeYourApplicationSecure.md

 ### Call Deployed Service
 - Call your service endpoints e.g. `https://bulletinboard-ads-d012345.cfapps.sap.hana.ondemand.com` manually using the `Postman` Chrome plugin.
 You should get for any endpoint (except for `\health`) an `401` ("unauthorized") status code.
 - On Cloud Foundry it is not possible to provide a valid JWT token which is accepted by the XSUAA.
 Therefore if you like to provoke a `403` ("forbidden", "insufficient_scope") status code **you need to call your application via the `approuter`** e.g. `https://d012345trial-approuter-d012345.cfapps.sap.hana.ondemand.com/ads/api/v1/ads` in order to authenticate yourself and to create a JWT Token with no scopes. **BUT** you probably will get as response the login screen in HTML.
 That's why you need to
-  - enable within `Postman` the `Interceptor`.
-You might need to install another [`Postman Interceptor` Chrome Plugin](https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo), which will help you to send requests which use browser cookies through the `Postman` app.
+  - enable the `Interceptor` within `Postman`.
+You might need to install another [`Postman Interceptor` Chrome Plugin](https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo), which will help you to send requests using browser cookies through the `Postman` app.
   - logon via `Chrome` Browser first and then
   - back in `Postman` resend the request e.g. `https://d012345trial-approuter-d012345.cfapps.sap.hana.ondemand.com/ads/api/v1/ads` and
   - make sure that you now get a `403` status code.